The Carnival Man

 The Carnival Man is a 1929 American sound short drama film, directed by George Abbott and starring Walter Huston.

 The film is fifteen minutes long and it is the first-ever film appearance of Huston, the father of actor and director John Huston and grandfather of actress Anjelica Huston.
-The female lead was Ninetta (Nan) Sunderland, who would marry her Walter Huston in 1931.
+The female lead was Ninetta (Nan) Sunderland, who would marry Walter Huston in 1931.
 It was filmed Paramount Studios and Kaufman Astoria Studios, both in New York City.

 It is unknown whether the film survives.